June 23, 2026 Update: Plaintiffs filed their motion for preliminary

 after the class period.

-Both individual consumers and businesses qualify, as long as the iPhone was purchased in the
+non-resale use is included, as long as the iPhone was purchased in the United States during the

-per-device payments will increase, up to a maximum of $95 per device.
-Historical claim rates in
+per-device payments will increase, up to a maximum of about $95 per device.
+Historical claim

-consumer class actions of this size typically run 5 to 15 percent of eligible class members,
+rates in consumer class actions of this size typically run 5 to 15 percent of eligible class

-• If claim volume is high (more than the model assumes), per-device payments will
+• If claim volume is high (more than the model assumes), the per-device payment can

 • One claim per device.
 A class member who purchased multiple eligible iPhones